 For reference, on July 22, the muggiest day of the year, there are muggy conditions 90% of the time, while on January 23, the least muggy day of the year, there are muggy conditions 0% of the time.

 Humidity Comfort Levels in September

-The average hourly wind speed in Jacksonville is essentially constant during September, remaining within 0.2 miles per hour of 2.1 miles per hour over the course of the month.
+The average hourly wind speed in Jacksonville is gradually increasing during September, increasing from 3.5 miles per hour to 4.1 miles per hour over the course of the month.

 Average Wind Speed in September